Attorney says she has witnesses ready to take stand over DA, prosecutor’s alleged relationship

-ATLANTA — There is new information about the court motion in the Georgia election interference case alleging Fulton County District Attorney Fani Willis and the special prosecutor overseeing the case have been engaged in an improper personal relationship.
+ATLANTA —New information has come out about the court motion in the Georgia election interference case alleging Fulton County District Attorney Fani Willis and the special prosecutor overseeing the case, have been engaged in an improper personal relationship.

-The defense attorney who made those explosive allegations said that she has eyewitnesses.
+The defense attorney who made those explosive allegations said she has eyewitnesses.

 The spokesman for the DA’s office said the prosecution has won every major motion and every appeal in the election interference case so far -- then came this motion making incendiary allegations about one of the most prominent prosecutors in America.